Home » Meal Prep » Food From Scratch Recipes » Homemade Cherry Jam {Easy Yummy Healthy}

 Ingredients for Homemade Cherry Jam

-For cherries, while you can either use frozen or fresh cherry, it is easier to use the amazing organic dark sweet cherries coming as frozen and pitted.
+For cherries, while you can either use frozen or fresh cherries, it is easier to use the amazing organic dark sweet cherries coming as frozen and pitted.

 Apple is rich in pectin and helps to bind and thicken the jam naturally.
 It also enhances the flavor at the same time.
 Fuji apples or golden delicious are among the best suitable apples.